Yixin404/Discussion-about-AI/README.md

 # Discussion-about-AI

 Hi, bin!

-I'll collect some questions about why and how to learn Ai, and also include their experience.
+I'll collect some questions about why and how to learn AI, and also include their experience.

 I hope it will help.